Canton Girl in the MET

 [The Horace W. Goldsmith Foundation Fund, through Joyce and Robert Menschel, 2017.]

-Re-colouring the Canton Girl photograph with zip-ties, I question the power and representation of these colonial imagery and the shifting symbols intertwined with the complex intersections of social-political history, material culture, and gender identity.
+Re-coloring the Canton Girl photograph with zip ties, I question the power and representation of this colonial imagery, as well as the shifting symbols intertwined with the complex intersections of socio-political history, material culture, and gender identity.